Chinese EV maker BYD raises prices citing jump in raw materials costs

-SHANGHAI : Chinese electric vehicle (EV) maker BYD Co Ltd late on Tuesday said it would raise prices on its cars by 3,000-6,000 yuan ($471-942), citing the rising cost of raw materials.
+SHANGHAI: Chinese electric vehicle (EV) maker BYD late on Tuesday (Mar 15) said it would raise prices on its cars by 3,000 to 6,000 yuan (US$471 to US$942), citing the rising cost of raw materials.

 The price increases will take effect from Wednesday, it said, adding that customers who had paid deposits on vehicles prior to then would not be affected.